codeswitching/openet/README.md

 - allows you to automate routine calls to the OpenET API and use the data in markdown reports, dashboards, and reproducible analyses
 - returns ET data as an analysis-ready, tidy-formatted R data frame
-- lets you easily tweak query parameters like units, time intervals, reference ET source, and spatial statistics
+- lets you easily tweak query parameters like units, time intervals, and reference ET source
 - provides meaningful server error messages to troubleshoot API issues

-## Compatibility with new API

-A [new version of the OpenET API](https://openetdata.org/api-info/) with expanded features was launched in October 2023.
-All functions in this library are now compatible with the new API.
-Some API parameter names and values were changed, so check the help pages for the functions for the current list of acceptable values.

 ## How to use it

 The package provides three functions for accessing the API.
 Which one you use depends on what type of area you wish to pull ET data from:

-1. One or more of OpenET's built-in fields -> `getOpenET_fields()`
+1. One or more of OpenET's built-in fields (visible in the web app) -> `getOpenET_fields()`
 2. One user-defined polygon -> `getOpenET_polygon()`
 3. Many user-defined polygons -> `getOpenET_multipolygon()`

-OpenET's built-in fields are the most convenient to use because you only need to know the field id's, which can be determined from the web app.
-However, the boundaries might not match up with exactly the area you want.
-Or you may be interested in a natural area such as a forest or floodplain where there are no defined fields.
-Moreover, only monthly data is available from this endpoint, not daily.
-In all these cases, you must use one of the polygon functions.
+OpenET's built-in fields are the most convenient to use because you only need to know the field id's, which can be determined from the web app (click on a field and look in the title bar of the pop up).
+However, you might not want to use this method if: the boundaries don't match up exactly with the area you want; you are interested in a natural area such as a forest or floodplain; or you want daily data rather than monthly.
+In these cases, you must use one of the polygon functions.

 If your area can be contained within a single polygon, the `getOpenET_polygon()` function is the next best option.
-It is easy to copy-paste the coordinates of a user-defined polygon into R using the Draw Custom Area feature of the OpenET web app.
+You can even draw your polygon in the OpenET web app using the Draw Custom Area feature, and then copy-paste the coordinates into an R vector.

 The most powerful but least convenient option is `getOpenET_multipolygon()`, in which you can upload your own custom shapefiles containing multiple polygons.
 However, you must first have a Google Earth Engine account that is linked to OpenET, upload a shapefile to GEE, share the shapefile with OpenET's API, and then pass the shapefile's asset ID to the function.
 Still, with a bit of effort this is not too difficult by following the [instructions](https://openet.gitbook.io/docs/reference/api-reference/raster#timeseries-multipolygon) on the API documentation for the raster/multipolygon endpoint.
 Because this data can be quite large, the function does not return the data directly as a data frame like the other two.
 It instead returns a url that can be used to download a .csv file, either through your browser or within R.